All campuses are open and ready to serve students virtually, hybrid, or in person.

 Learn to design and develop information systems for the ever-growing world of computers with a degree or certificate in computer systems.

-The degree program offers tracks in information systems, computer support and database development.
+The degree program offers tracks in information systems or computer support.
 Areas of study include business applications, business programming, management skills, database programming, computer applications and technical skills.
 The degree can provide a broad business background and professional skills needed to succeed in a career in computer information systems.

 Computer support specialists troubleshoot and resolve various computer and software issues.
 They may work in a help-desk environment or provide technical support in an organization's IT department.
 Professionals might work in a variety of fields, including computer systems, telecommunications, finance, and educational services.
 Some professionals may be able to work from home, while others travel to clients' homes to provide computer support.

-Information Systems technicians troubleshoot computer systems and develop safeguards to prevent future problems.
-These experts design and repair an organization's computer networks and systems.
-Coursework in programming, computer concepts and application, and systems analysis and design prepares you for entry-level positions in Information Technology.
+Information systems specialists troubleshoot computer systems and develop safeguards to prevent future problems.
+These experts design, repair, or administer an organization's computer networks and systems.
+Coursework in programming, computer applications, and systems analysis and design prepare you for entry-level positions in Information Technology.